How long should I run my pool pump each day?

 How can I tell if my pool is leaking?

-Depending on the pool’s normal evaporation.
-It is about 1″ to 1-1/2″ per week.
-When the days are warm and the night’s cool evaporation is at its highest.
-Using the ordinary 5-gallon plastic bucket you can perform this simple test to determine if your pool is leaking.
+A pool’s normal evaporation is usually about 1–1.5 inches per week.
+When the days are warm and the night’s cool, evaporation is at its highest.
+Using the ordinary 5-gallon plastic bucket, you can perform this simple test to determine if your pool is leaking.

 - Bring pool water to a normal level.

-- Fill a bucket with pool water to about 1 inch from the top.
+- Fill a bucket with pool water to about one inch from the top.

-- Place bucket on 1st or 2nd step of the pool.
+- Place bucket on the first or second step of the pool.

 - Mark water level on the inside of a bucket.